Victoria Shadow Minister for Regional and Rural Development Peter Ryan

 Victor P Taffa

-A Victorian Liberal Nationals Coalition Government will invest $5 Million in Capital Works to significantly expand capacity and increase services at Mildura Base Hospital, Shadow Minister for Regional and Rural Development and Leader of The Nationals Peter Ryan said today.
+A Victorian Liberal Nationals Coalition Government will increase the marketing power of local food and fibre producers by supporting the establishment of marketing co-operatives, Shadow Minister for Regional and Rural Development and Leader of The Nationals Peter Ryan announced today.